 Who am I?
-My name is Daniel Jackson and I'm a student of design at AHO.
-I do freelance web and service design and have been lucky enough to work with both big and small organizations.
+My name is Daniel Jackson and I do web and service design with a touch of entrepreneurship and have been lucky enough to work with both big and small organizations.

 This space is my portfolio and CV.

 Tasked with designing, launching and running a national service for recruiting volunteers: Frivillig.no

 The non-profit Frivillighet Norge hired me to create two things: